 - iOS devices (iPhone, iPad and iPod Touch)

 - Java developers

-Although TLS 1.0, when configured properly, has no known security vulnerabilities, newer protocols are designed better to address the potential for new vulnerabilities.
+Although TLS 1.0, when configured correctly, has no known security vulnerabilities, newer protocols are designed better to address the potential for new vulnerabilities.

 The PCI Data Security Standard 3.1 recommends disabling “early TLS”: